676339784/kustom/Wop/README.md

 ## Description
 Two screens, one one and one music.

 Be sure to look for all the on-tap functions I've set.
-I'm personally using things like QuickLyric for lyrics as an example -- make sure to change the button for that to open an app of your choosing if you don't use that.
+I'm personally using things like QuickLyric for lyrics as an example -- make sure to change the button for that to open an app of your choosing if you don't use the same app as I do.

 My config:
   - Home: